jupyter-book/mystmd/docs/install-node.md

 ---
 title: Install NodeJS
 subject: Advanced Installation
+subtitle: Install the NodeJS runtime that powers MyST
 description: The MyST Command Line Interface (CLI) is built on NodeJS, a Javascript runtime that is widely used in many projects including well-known Python projects such as Jupyter Lab.
 MyST can be installed by the package manager npm, PyPI, Conda or Mamba.
 ---